abuyusif01/dtss/dashboard/notes.md

 2. sync all port start from 8000 and ip addresses [done]
 3. fix run command to show in next window [done]
 4. fix all pages and route make sure everything works
-5. create an about page
+5. create an about page [done]
-6. fix update list
+6. update list using data from db
-7. fix pie for terminal tab [done]
+7. creat pie for terminal tab [done]
 8. fix setting pie [done]
 9. after adduser redirect to dashboard
+10. render technical report to about page